mike-s123/MStar-WLAN/README.md

 # MStar-WLAN

-This project includes both hardware and software for interfacing to a Morningstar solar controller via wireless.
-The core is an ESP8266 based WEMOS D1 Mini Pro board (or alternately, an ESP32-WROVER-B, which is a work in progress).
-It supports web monitoring/configuration, MODBUS/TCP, and a RESTful API.
+This project includes both hardware and software for interfacing to a Morningstar solar controller via wireless LAN (WiFi).
+The core is an ESP8266 based WEMOS D1 Mini Pro board (or alternately, an ESP32-WROVER-B (16MB), which is a work in progress).
+These were chosen because they have a large flash for storing files, which allows having documentation on-board.
+It supports monitoring/configuration via a web interface, MODBUS/TCP, or a RESTful API.

+It is coded using the Arduino IDE, which is "odd", hence code being in .h files.
+The printed circuit board was done in Eagle.

 Testing has been done with Prostar MPPT and Prostar Gen3 controllers.
 MODBUS-TCP works with Morningstar's MSView.